-- Globalization, nearly since the first day, EENI has put its faith in its internationalization activities by designing
+- Globalisation, nearly since the first day, EENI has put its faith in its internationalisation activities by designing

 When EENI was created, the school was located in Esplugues (close to Barcelona), and courses were distributed on diskettes.
 By that time, the Internet started to be considered as an essential tool and, as a result, EENI started contacting students from other countries (Argentina, Brazil, the United Kingdom, France).

 The first relevant project carried out by EENI was the “Postgraduate diploma in international business” for the University of Barcelona, which was studied in Spain, Brazil, Colombia, and Santo Domingo.